orchidsoftware/orchid.software/source/en/docs/attachments.md

 ## Reload File

-Thanks to the hash, attachments are not downloaded again; instead, a link is created in the database to the required physical file, allowing efficient use of resources.
+Thanks to the hash, attachments are not upload again; instead, a link is created in the database to the required physical file, allowing efficient use of resources.
 The file will be deleted only when all links are destroyed.

 ## Remove